akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 To help you validate your rules and well define your rules conditions, you can calculate the number of matching products that the rule will affect.

-The fist time a rule is executed, it can match many products.
-The next times, you might have 0 `Affected products` or only few.
+The first time a rule is executed, it can match many products.
+The following time, you might have zero `Affected products` or only a few.

 1. To use this action, select one or several rules by ticking them on the left side of the screen
 1. Click on `Calculate the affected products`